Svendolin/All-kind-of-Webprojects/readme.md

 ## &nbsp;FLEXBOX and GRID-LAYOUT ✅
 ***
 **Some notes about GRID:**
+* IMPORTANT: [GRID LAYOUT-IT GENERATOR](https://grid.layoutit.com/) for a quick and easy way to create a grid layout!
 * GRID LAYOUT is a two-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a one-dimensional system.
 Grid tends to be better for larger applications, while flexbox is better for smaller components.
-* Be sure to CHECK OUT [GRID LAYOUT-IT GENERATOR](https://grid.layoutit.com/) for a quick and easy way to create a grid layout!

 * If you want to play games to learn grid, check out [CSS Diner](https://flukeout.github.io/) and [CSS Grid Garden](https://cssgridgarden.com/).

 **Some notes about _FLEXBOX_:**
+* IMPORTANT: [ANGRYTOOLS FLEXBOX GENERATOR](https://angrytools.com/css-flex/) for a quick and easy way to create a flexbox layout!
 * FLEX BOX is a one-dimensional layout method for laying out items in rows or columns.
 It helps you distribute space among items in an interface and align them neatly.
-* Be sure to CHECK OUT [ANGRYTOOLS FLEXBOX GENERATOR](https://angrytools.com/css-flex/) for a quick and easy way to create a flexbox layout!

 * If you want to play games to learn flexbox, check out [Flexbox Froggy](https://flexboxfroggy.com/) and [Flexbox Defense](http://www.flexboxdefense.com/).

 **_UNITS_ and their use case:**